AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/record-a-session.md

 To view the transcript:

-1. Select the **Transcript** icon from the panel toggles on the right side of the player.
-The **Transcript** panel opens and displays the time-stamped transcript.
+1. Select the **Transcript** icon from the panel toggles on the right side of the player. <br> The **Transcript** panel opens and displays the time-stamped transcript.

 1. (Optional) Use the **Search** box to find specific words or phrases within the transcript.